Esri/arcgis-experience-builder-sdk-resources/widgets/control-the-widget-state/README.md

 # Control the widget state

-This widget demonstrates how to control another widget's state programatically.
+This widget demonstrates how to control another widget's state programmatically.

 ---